 Randy Johnson Net Worth

-Randy Johnson net worth and salary: Randy Johnson is a retired American professional baseball player who has a net worth of $115 million.
+Randy Johnson net worth and salary: Randy Johnson is a retired American professional baseball player who has a net worth of $95 million.
 During his career, Randy Johnson earned over $175 million in salary alone.
+He also earned millions more from endorsements.
 The former Major League Baseball player, also known as the 'Big Unit', was one of the most prominent pitchers in American Baseball history.
-After 22 years in the profession, Johnson is now retired from the game.
-Californian-born Johnson was already a baseball and basketball star by the time he entered high school.
-While attending University of Southern California, his pitching techniques didn't go unnoticed by coach Rod Dedeaux.
-Johnson's, road to baseball stardom started when he was acquired by Montreal Expos for the 1985 Major League Baseball Draft.
+After 22 years in the big leagues, Johnson retired.
+Californian-born Randy Johnson was already a baseball and basketball star by the time he entered high school.
+While attending the University of Southern California his pitching techniques didn't go unnoticed by coach Rod Dedeaux.
+Johnson's, road to baseball stardom started when he was acquired by Montreal Expos in the 1985 Major League Baseball draft.
 Three years later, he made his MLB debut.
 The 6ft 10 player became widely known as the 'most feared pitcher in baseball' because of his dominant pitching technique and his intimidating stature.

 In 1989, Johnson was traded to Seattle Mariners.
 A year after joining the team, Johnson became the first-ever left handed pitcher to strike out baseball Legend Wade Boggs three times in a single game.
-In the 1993 All-Star game Johnson effortlessly threw a fastball over the Phillies baseman John Kruk's head.
-This was a momentous incident as it is replayed on sports highlight shows to this present day.
-Johnson continued to make record-breaking results.
 After his outstanding performance in the 1994 season, Johnson won the American League Cy Young Award.

-In the late nineties, Johnson signed a four-year deal (worth $52.4 million) with the Arizona Diamondbacks.
-While with Diamondbacks, Johnson won the NL Cy Young Award for each season covered by the lucrative contract.
-Furthermore Johnson, along with fellow pitcher Curt Schilling, led the Diamondbacks to its first World Series and victory in 2001.
+In the late nineties, Johnson signed a four-year deal worth $52.4 million with the Arizona Diamondbacks.
+While with Diamondbacks, Johnson won the NL Cy Young Award each of those four season.s Furthermore Johnson, along with fellow pitcher Curt Schilling, led the Diamondbacks to its first World Series and victory in 2001.
 The two pitchers were hailed as 'Sportsmen of the Year' by Sports Illustrated.

 Date of Birth